Vera 2020 cast and spoilers from series 10 of the ITV drama

 Series 10 of Vera is made up of four stand alone episodes, each two hours long.

-The third episode for 2020 airs at 8PM on Sunday, January 26.
-You can watch episodes for free online and catch up via the ITV Hub.
+The fourth episode for 2020 airs at 8PM on Sunday, February 2.
+You can watch episodes for free online and catch up via the ITV Hub or purchase series 10 of Vera on DVD here.

 Vera 2020 cast